-- 1. A student who is checked out early more than 3 times in any quarter will be placed on "Attendance Warning." - 2.
-A student with two or more quarters in violation of the early check-out limit will be placed on "Attendance Probation" the result of which may be a required meeting with administration or the Governing Board.
+- 1. A student who is checked out early more than 3 times in any term may be placed on "Attendance Warning." - 2.
+A student with two or more terms in violation of the early check-out limit may be placed on "Attendance Probation" which may result in a required meeting with administration or the Governing Board.